kalexrt/handwriting_recognition/README.md

 We welcome contributions to improve this dataset.
 Please follow the standard procedure for issues and pull requests on GitHub.

-## License

-This dataset is released under the [License Name].
-Please see the LICENSE file for more details.

 ---

 Feel free to reach out with any questions or feedback regarding this dataset.
 Happy coding!